lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 the experimental design, and will not be addressed in this workflow.
-The second aspect, and more specific to spatial proteomics data, is scaling all the organelle-specific profiles into a same intensity interval (typically 0 and 1) by, for example, diving each intensity by the sum of the intensities for that quantitative feature.
-This is not necessary in this example as the intensities for each replicate have already been re-scaled to 1 in Proteome Discoverer.
+The second aspect, and more specific to spatial proteomics data, is scaling all the organelle-specific profiles into a same intensity interval (typically 0 and 1) by, for example, dividing each intensity by the sum of the intensities for that quantitative feature.
+This is not necessary in this example as the intensities for each replicate have already been re-scaled to 1 in Proteome Discoverer v1.4, Thermo Fisher.
 However, if one wanted to do this they would execute the `normalise` function as demonstrated in the below code chunk.

 `     `